-- 1. No change of schedule, either in dropping a course or adding a course, may be made except by permission of the student's academic advisor and dean.
-Schedule changes that affect total hours may impact financial aid. - 2.
+- No change of schedule, either in dropping a course or adding a course, may be made except by permission of the student's academic advisor and dean.
+Schedule changes that affect total hours may impact financial aid.
+Schedule changes require submission of a completed drop/add form in the registrar's office.
+Students who register for classes online are allowed to make schedule changes online during specified registration periods. - 2.
 No student may register for a course after 10% of class meetings have occurred. - 3.
 Courses dropped within the first three weeks of a trimester will be recorded as "W" (withdrawn).
 Courses dropped after three weeks and before the middle of a trimester are recorded as "WP" (withdrawn passing) or "WF" (withdrawn failing), and courses dropped after the midterm will receive a grade of "F." Any student dropping a course at any time without the required approval receives an "F" in that course. - 4.
 Courses offered in mini-terms or with special schedules will have add/drop dates proportionate to length of course. - 5.
 For related fees/refunds, see Financial Information-Student Expenses and Tuition Refund Policy.